 Changing the tiering level

-When you enable data tiering, Cloud Volumes ONTAP tiers cold data to the S3 Standard storage class in AWS or to the hot storage tier in Azure.
-After you deploy Cloud Volumes ONTAP, you can reduce your storage costs by changing the tiering level for cold data that has not been accessed for 30 days.
+When you enable data tiering, Cloud Volumes ONTAP tiers inactive data to the S3 Standard storage class in AWS or to the hot storage tier in Azure.
+After you deploy Cloud Volumes ONTAP, you can reduce your storage costs by changing the tiering level for inactive data that has not been accessed for 30 days.
 The access costs are higher if you do access the data, so you must take that into consideration before you change the tiering level.

 The tiering level is system wide—it is not per volume.